dankamongmen/notcurses/doc/HACKING.md

 Thus we usually keep `y` logical.

+## Right-to-left text

+We want to fully support Unicode and international text.
+But what does it mean to use right-to-left text with a fullscreen, random-access application?
+In particular, what happens in the case where we've written the right-to-left string SHRDLU (which ought appear as ULDRHS) to a plane, starting at (0, 0), and then we place say a U+1F982 SCORPION (🦂) at (0, 2)?
+Ought this yield UL🦂HS, or ought it instead yield HS🦂UL?
+If the original string had been SH🦂LU, it would have been displayed by most terminals as HS🦂UL, due to treating it as a right-to-left segment, a left-to-right segment, and finally a right-to-left segment.
+Alternatively, it might have been displayed as UL🦂HS, especially if aligned on the right.
+It's difficult to know.
+So, we instead force text direction by appending U+200E LEFT-TO-RIGHT MARK to any EGCs we believe to provoke right-to-left.
+The user is thus solely responsible for managing right-to-left presentation.

+I hate everything about this terrible, fragile, wasteful "solution".

 ## Rendering/rasterizing/writeout, and resizing

 The scope of rendering is a pile.
 The scope of rasterization is a pile, the